 More than 671,000 people fled their homes in Myanmar after violence that began in August 2017.

 Young and old arrived hungry, exhausted and with almost nothing.
 Most now live in makeshift camps in the Cox’s Bazaar region of Bangladesh.

 More than half are women and children who depend on international aid for their most basic needs.

-Supporting people with food, clean water and medical care is now one of the Red Cross’ biggest operations in the world.
+Dealing with this crisis has become one of the Red Cross’ biggest operations in the world.